smazzin/jhausotter/content/about.md

 ---
-title: "About Us | Digital Marketing for Businesses + Local Businesses"
+title: "About Us | Digital Marketing for Businesses + Local Businesses in Roseburg, Oregon and beyond."
 description: "We provide web design, web development, digital marketing, SEO, and more for businesses and local businesses in Roseburg, Oregon and beyond."
 pagetitle: "About JHausotter Design <br> Roseburg, OR"
 weight: 1